nicholas-long/kb/kafka/kafkacat.md

-# Add data to topic
+# kafkacat add data to topic
 The option `-u` makes it unbuffered.
 If you do not do this, then it could keep data in a buffer indefinitely.
 ```bash
 cat datafile | kafkacat -b $KAFKA -P -u -t topic_name
 ```

-## Include keys in data added to topics
+# kafkacat include keys in data added to topics
 By providing CSV separator for key and values with `-K`

 ```bash